cockroachdb/docs/v21.1/create-changefeed.md

 You can either manually create a topic in your Kafka cluster before starting the changefeed, or the topic will be automatically created when the changefeed connects to your Kafka cluster.

 {{site.data.alerts.callout_info}}
-You must have the Kafka cluster setting `auto.create.topics.enable` set to `True` for automatic topic creation.
+You must have the Kafka cluster setting [`auto.create.topics.enable`](https://kafka.apache.org/documentation/#brokerconfigs_auto.create.topics.enable) set to `true` for automatic topic creation.
+This will create the topic when the changefeed sends its first message.
+If you create the consumer before that, you will also need the Kafka consumer configuration [`allow.auto.create.topics`](https://kafka.apache.org/documentation/#consumerconfigs_allow.auto.create.topics) to be set to `true`.
 {{site.data.alerts.end}}

 Kafka has the following topic limitations: